Terpz710/BorderLimitPE/README.md

     <b>WorldBorder plugin for Pocketmine-MP</b>

 # Description
 Add a world border to your [Pocketmine-MP](https://github.com/pmmp/PocketMine-MP) server with [BorderLimitPE](https://github.com/Terpz710/WorldBorderPE)!
-You can set world borders for different world and you can set up unlimited of world borders!
+With this plugin you can configure a world border within the config.yml to set a world border with a min and max radius.

+# Features

+* World border for each world
+* Easy configuration
+* Configurable messages
+* Players gets pushed back if they pass the world border

 # DEV